Feyerabend/cc/ch07/sec7.4/control/state/README.md

 At a low-level, a lexical analyser operates as a *finite state machine (FSM)*, which is a computational model that processes input character by character, transitioning between discrete states based on the current input.
-This is a fundamental concept in compiler design and parsing as we have seen, where the FSM acts as a recogniser for patterns in the input stream.
+This is a fundamental concept in compiler design and parsing as we have seen ([ch05](./../../../../ch05/sec5.5/token/)), where the FSM acts as a recogniser for patterns in the input stream.

 #### Concepts